kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 •	Seamlessly integrate advanced live broadcasts streaming and DRM

-## Web Video Player SDK  {Debbie: Rereading this I'm not sure it adds anything to the discussion - tell me if you agree and perhaps I should remove it...}
+## Web Video Player SDK  {Debbie: Rereading this I'm not sure it adds anything to the discussion - tell me if you agree and perhaps I should remove it... dz - dont know about it.
+My concern is why are you including all the Flas info.
+Flash is out.}

 The Kaltura Web Video Player SDK enables users to lead video delivery with HTML5 and provide the fastest viewing experience on any device, while maintaining all the same features and a consistent CSS/HTML player design.
 Kaltura Players v2 enable delivery of HTML5 with Chromeless components for Flash, iOS and Android.